IrekRomaniuk/hobby-kube/README.md

 sudo apt-get install wireguard
 ```

 Modules are using ssh-agent for remote operations.
 Add your SSH key with `ssh-add -K` if Terraform repeatedly fails to connect to remote hosts.
+You might need to start ssh-agent before you run the ssh-add command eval `ssh-agent -s` before typing ssh-add

 ### Configuration